Manual installation of Nomad Enterprise

 Preparation

-For Nomad servers, hardware requirements will depend depending on the size of the cluster and the rate of change.
-As a rule of thumb, the following specifications are recommended based on cluster size:
+For Nomad servers, hardware requirements depends on the size of the cluster and the rate of change.
+As a rule of thumb, we recommend the following specifications based on cluster size.

-For the continued availability of the Nomad cluster, there should be 5-6 servers in the cluster.
-Nomad uses the Raft consensus algorithm, so you should ensure that there's always a quorum.
-The best way to achieve this depends a bit on the available network and datacenter topology:
+For the continued availability of the Nomad cluster, use 5-6 servers in the cluster.
+Nomad uses the Raft consensus algorithm, so ensure that there is always a quorum.
+The best way to achieve this depends a bit on the available network and datacenter topology.

-if there are more than 3 failure domains (datacenters close to one another (< 10ms latency), independent datacenter rooms or racks, etc), you should deploy 6 servers and make use of the Redundancy zones(opens in new tab) feature, which ensures that there are the correct number of voting servers in each failure domain, and increases the fault tolerance and performance of the cluster.
+- If there are more than 3 failure domains (datacenters close to one another (< 10ms latency), independent datacenter rooms or racks, etc), deploy 6 servers and make use of the Redundancy Zones(opens in new tab) feature, which ensures that there are the correct number of voting servers in each failure domain, and increases the fault tolerance and performance of the cluster.

-if there only 2 failure domains (2 datacenters), which makes it impossible to deploy servers in such a way as to ensure there is always quorum maintained, you should consider either deploying the servers in only one of the failure domains, or deploying two clusters of 5 servers each, federated together(opens in new tab).
+- If there only 2 failure domains (two datacenters), where the system cannot maintain quorum, consider either deploying the servers in only one of the failure domains, or deploying two clusters of 5 servers each, federated together(opens in new tab).

-if there aren't any clear failure domains (single datacenter), you should deploy 5 servers
+- If there are not any clear failure domains (single datacenter), deploy 5 servers.

-Client hardware requirements vary significantly based on workload types.
-Generally, unless you are running in an Edge scenario, avoid having very small client sizes.
+Client hardware requirements vary based on workload types.
+Generally, unless you are running in an edge scenario, avoid having small client sizes.
 As a rule of thumb, aim for at least 4 cores and 8GB of memory per client, adapting as needed based on workload requirements and distribution.
-Clients don't have to be located in the same datacenter(s) as the servers, and can be connected over unreliable networks (in which case the behaviour of workloads can be tuned with the disconnect(opens in new tab) block).
+Connect Nomad clients to the servers in any datacenter, even those connected over unreliable networks (in which case, tune the behavior of workloads using the disconnect(opens in new tab) block).

 Nomad requires a few ports for internal communication, bidirectionally.
 The defaults for those are: